 Here’s another interesting journal entry: “Left Boat Encampment this morning at 7 o’clock, and proceeded on during the day without accident or detention.
 Encamped a few miles below Pork Eater’s Point.”
 I have no idea where Pork Eater’s Point was, but it was almost certainly somewhere south of St. Martin’s Rapid!

-The next obstacle in the river, as you will see in this quote, is Les Dalles des Morts, or Death Rapid.
+The next obstacle in the Columbia River, as you will see in this quote, is Les Dalles des Morts, or Death Rapid.